tekgrunt/lc-hue/README.md

 A simple Python script that monitors telemetry from an organization inside of LimaCharlie and adjust the Hue lightbulbs on the network according to tags in the detection telemetry.

-All documnentaiton for LimaCharlie can be found here: https://doc.limacharlie.io An evovlinv help center built around common tasks can be found here: https://help.limacharlie.io Free online courses for LimaCharlie can be found here: https://edu.limacharlie.io
+All documnentaiton for LimaCharlie can be found here: https://doc.limacharlie.io

+An evolving help center built around common tasks can be found here: https://help.limacharlie.io

+Free online courses for LimaCharlie can be found here: https://edu.limacharlie.io

 If you are reading this and send me an email at chris@limacharlie.io I will send you a